Asiana Treks and Tours

 Currency Exchange:

-The Nepalese rupee is Nepali currency, and 1 USD is approximately 130 NPR.
+The Nepalese rupee is the national currency of Nepal, and 1 USD is approximately equivalent to 130 Nepalese rupees.
 Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
-Banks and ATMs in Kathmandu provide currency exchange services, but note that most banks prefer new, crisp notess
+Banks and ATMs in Kathmandu provide currency exchange services but note that most banks prefer new, crisp notes

 Guide and Porter Arrangement: